All residents in Spain have access to the free public Spanish healthcare system, although private insurance may be necessary in certain situations.

 EU nationals studying in Spain will also be covered by their EHIC throughout their period of study.
 Non-EU students, however, may be required to take out a private health insurance plan prior to arrival, although their university can provide more detail.

-Your contributions are based on minimum and maximum contribution rates set by the government each year.
-In 2017, general employees contribute 4.7 percent of their annual salary to the social security system, while employers contribute the equivalent of 23.6 percent of the employee’s earnings (or 29.9 percent including a professional contingency, and 6.35 percent for employees on indefinite contracts).
+Your contributions towards health insurance in Spain are based on minimum and maximum contribution rates set by the government each year.
+The current payment rates were set in 2017.
+General employees contribute 4.7% of their annual salary to the social security system, while employers contribute the equivalent of 23.6% of the employee’s earnings (making a total contribution of 28.3%).
+Self-employed workers pay between 26.5% and 29.3%.
 Read more about Spanish social security.

 Healthcare card in Spain

-You Tarjata Sanitaria Individual (TSI) health card is valid for four years and should be presented whenever you use a public health service or purchase a prescription from a pharmacy.
-The TSI covers care from doctors and at hospitals, as well as 40 percent of the cost of prescription drugs (free for pensioners).
-Although individuals are liable for the remaining 60 percent of the cost, prescription drugs in Spain are relatively cheap.
+You TSI health card proves that you have health insurance in Spain and should be presented whenever you use a public health service or purchase a prescription from a pharmacy.
+The TSI covers care from doctors and at hospitals, as well as 40-60% of the cost of prescription drugs depending on your earnings (90% for pensioners).
+Although individuals are liable for the remaining cost, prescription drugs in Spain are relatively cheap.
 Treatment at home is also included, which can be particularly useful to the elderly and disabled.

 Choosing a doctor